Vrhaman/Vrhaman_Changes/All_Changes.md

 # Admin_Panel:

 - All users are showing inactive even if we are using the customer app.
+- Number of users in not same in dashboard and useres section.
+For example, in dashboard it is 10 and in users section it is 53.
 # Customer:

 - Add terms & privacy and About Vrhaman.